-The North East Vernacular Architecture Group (a voluntary organisation interested in traditional buildings) has undertaken work in Elwick village.
-In 1999 Nos.
-2 and 3 The

-Green were investigated and identified it as a late 17th century farmhouse.
+- 7. The North East Vernacular Architecture Group (a voluntary organisation interested in traditional buildings) has undertaken work in Elwick village.
+In 1999 2 and 3 The Green were investigated and identified it as a late 17th century farmhouse.
 The farmhouse was divided into two houses with 3 The Green retaining the original hearth passage door which was the original entrance to the farmhouse.
 The main two storey house had a new entrance door inserted.
 Home Farm on the south side of Elwick at the eastern end was also examined.
 The barn which now fronts The Green was identified as the original farmhouse building dating from the 1700's.
-27 and 28 The Green were identified as dating from the early 18th century.
-Over the front door to 27 The Green a medieval mandorla was identified, depicting Christ with his hand raised in blessing (see photograph to right).
-The mandorla though apparently damaged by fire was dated to the 13th century and in a similar style to other sculpture from Guisborough Priory (which owned and controlled Elwick east of Char Beck up to the Dissolution).
+This building is now the best example of how Elwick once looked with 17th and 18th century farm houses and buildings fronting The Green.
+27 and 28 The Green was identified as dating from the early 18th century.
+Over the front door to 27 The Green a medieval mandorla was identified, depicting Christ with his hand raised in blessing.
+The mandorla though apparently damaged by fire was dated to the 13th century and in a similar style to other sculptures from Guisborough Priory (which owned and controlled Elwick east of Char Beck to time of the Dissolution).
 The mandorla is thought to have been relocated from another building, not necessarily a one in Elwick.

-- 20 One aspect of Elwicks character is the commercial nature of the south side of the village as well as the residential character.
-The presence of The Spotted Cow and MacOrville public houses have already been mentioned on this side of the village, but there is also the village shop and post office (see adjacent photograph) located next to the MacCorville public house.
-The only shop in Elwick it has a traditionally designed and proportioned shop front consisting of a central recessed door way, two panelled partly glazed shop door (though this is a replacement door) and a shop front constructed in timber of narrow moulded sections with a fascia, corbel brackets and rendered stall riser. - 21 Tree cover within Elwick makes a significant contribution to the character and appearance of the conservation area.
-Those trees within the boundary of the area are given automatic protection and with individual Tree Preservation Orders in place at 21 The Green and a number of individual properties just outside the conservation area boundary.
-Substantial areas of tree cover are present in the Area consisting of mature trees on The Green,

-Church Bank and in the grounds of Elwick Hall.
-Further areas of mature trees are within the church vard of St Peter's Church and to the rear of properties on the south side of The Green along Char Beck.
-Just outside the conservation area further mature tree cover is present in the grounds of Elwick Hall (to the east of Elwick) and along North Lane leading up to the A19.
-The typical species making up the tree cover are mostly Sycamore (Acer pseudoplatanus), Beech, (Fagus sylvatica), Common

-Lime, (Tilia x europaea), Horse Chestnut, (Aesculus hippocastanum) and Yew, (Taxus baccata).
+A summary of the North East Vernacular Architecture Group's work is attached at Appendix.... - 8.
+One aspect of Elwicks character is the commercial nature of the south side of the village as well as the residential character.
+The presence The Spotted Cow and MacOrville public houses have already been mentioned on this side of the village, but there is also the village shop and post office located next to the MacCorville public house.
+The only shop in Elwick it has a traditionally designed and proportioned shop front consisting of a central recessed door way, two panelled partly glazed shop door (though this is a replacement door) and a shop front constructed in timber of narrow moulded sections with a fascia, corbel brackets and rendered stall riser. - 9.
+Tree cover within Elwick makes a significant contribution to the character and appearance of the Conservation Area.
+Those trees within the boundary of the Area are given automatic protection and with individual Tree Preservation Orders in place at 21 The Green and a number of individual properties just outside the Conservation Area boundary.
+Substantial areas of tree cover are present in the Area consisting of mature trees on The Green, Church Bank and in the grounds of Elwick Hall.
+Further areas of mature trees are within the church yard of St Peter's Church and to the rear of properties on the south side of The Green along Char Beck.
+Just outside the Conservation Area further mature tree cover is present in the grounds of Elwick Hall (to the east of Elwick) and along North Lane leading up to the A19.
+The typical species making up the tree cover are mostly Sycamore (Acer pseudoplatanus), Beech, (Fagus sylvatica), Common Lime, (Tilia x europaea), Horse Chestnut, (Aesculus hippocastanum) and Yew, (Taxus baccata).